Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/Preface.rst

 .. image:: ../_static/imgs/Preface/Preface07.png
     :align: center

-2. Turn to the main interface of your computer, select “This PC” and right-click to select “Manage”.
+2. Turn to the main interface of your computer, select "This PC" and right-click to select "Manage".

 .. image:: ../_static/imgs/Preface/Preface08.png
     :align: center

-3. Click “Device Manager”.
-If your computer has installed CH340, you can see“USB-SERIAL CH340 (COMx)”.
+3. Click "Device Manager".
+If your computer has installed CH340, you can see"USB-SERIAL CH340 (COMx)".
 And you can click :ref:`here <programming>` to move to the next step.

 .. image:: ../_static/imgs/Preface/Preface09.png
     :align: center